manmorjim/arff-to-csv/README.md

 # arff-to-csv
-Utility to transform a arff file into CSV file
+Utility to transform an arff file into CSV file

 ## Options